 Can ULTRA be used for multisport events?

-Yes, with the advent of our re-usable ULTRATAG, UHF is now a reality for multi-sport.
-Encapsulated in a specially designed ankle strap the ULTRATAG is a Gen2 RFID tag that is easily read by the ULTRA, perfect for swimming, triathlons and adventure races.
+Yes, with the advent of our re-usable HUTAG, UHF is now a reality for multi-sport.
+Encapsulated in a specially designed ankle strap the HUTAG is a Gen2 RFID tag that is easily read by the ULTRA, perfect for swimming, triathlons and adventure races.
 There is also the TadBik disposable ankle tag that it becoming popular for triathlons.